Revelation Chapter 18 Summary

 6. Verse 7 shows that even in her judgment, Babylon will be just as prideful and stubborn as she always was.
 Will you have this same pride when you stand before the Lord?
 What in your life might cause pride to well up?

-8. The merchants in particular had a sinister viewpoint.
-While they sold people to become wealthy, they did not take this time to repent from that.
+8. The merchants, in particular, had a sinister viewpoint.
+While they sold people to become wealthy, they did not take the time to repent from that.
 What were they concerned about?
 What are you concerned about?
 What do you need to repent from?

 9. What does it mean that all of her merchants were "the nobility of the earth" (verse 23, CSB)?
 Why is this seemingly a wicked thing?
 How has every nation been deceived by her sorcery?